kevzettler/jquery.disable/README.md

 ## Details

 Standard HTML only lets you disable a few input elements.
-This plugin lets you specify any element for mor dynamic UIS and disable user interaction to it.
+This plugin lets you specify any element for more dynamic UI's and disable user interaction to it.
 The plugins `disable` method creates a transparent div and does some positioning magic to put it over the element you have targeted.
 This blocks click interaction to the element.